acydcross/mvpbackend/README.md

 # mvpbackend
-This is the frontend of project mvp for Innotech
+This is the backend of project mvp for Innotech